izabelcavassim/Rhizobium_analysis/README.md

 Introduction
 ============

-This document was created as a repository of the scripts used in the analysis of the Rhizobium paper.
+This document was created as a repository of the scripts used in the analysis of the article: Symbiosis genes show a unique pattern of introgression and selection within a Rhizobium leguminosarum species complex (doi: https://doi.org/10.1101/526707).

 The data used in this analysis is available in the following link:

    https://www.dropbox.com/sh/6fceqmwfa3p3fm6/AAAkFIRCf7ZxgO1a4fHv3FeOa?dl=0